 and relentlessly humming Frère Jacques over and over.
 The big charity bash rolls around and… no zombie butlers anywhere.

-Alfred noticing the other two billionaires falling under Spellbinder’s power is a fine moment for him, but his “deductions” afterward… well, let’s break it down:
+Alfred noticing all this from a TV screen miles and miles away is a fine moment for him, but his “deductions” afterward… well, let’s break it down:

 - Spellbinder was one of the many photographers covering the bash